falahati/WindowsFirewallHelper/README.md

 A class library to manage the Windows Firewall as well as adding your program to the Windows Firewall Exception list.

+This project supports dotNet4.6 and NetStandard2, therefore, is compatible with NetCore2+ and any version of dotNet equal or greater than version 4.6.

+Even though it is possible to reference this library under Linux or Mac; it's obviously not going to work.

 ## WHERE TO FIND
 [![](https://img.shields.io/nuget/dt/WindowsFirewallHelper.svg?style=flat-square)](https://www.nuget.org/packages/WindowsFirewallHelper)
 [![](https://img.shields.io/nuget/v/WindowsFirewallHelper.svg?style=flat-square)](https://www.nuget.org/packages/WindowsFirewallHelper)